Environmental Review

 (Commission Review & Approval No. 956)

 The public review and comment period for this project began on April 24, 2024, and ended on Monday, May 27, 2024.
-Additional opportunity to provide comments on the project will be at the City Council public hearing (tentatively scheduled for Tuesday, November 19, 2024).
+Additional opportunity to provide comments on the project will be at the City Council public hearing scheduled for Tuesday, December 3, 2024 (click here to go to the Agendas page).
 For any general questions about the project, please contact Sean Reilly, Principal Planner, via email at ’sreilly@cityofredlands.org‘.

 - Notice of Intent (NOI)